 Large-Scale Market Research and Data-Driven Insights

-A major consumer insight researcher GfK utilizes generative AI models to interpret extensive customer data, information about market trends, and, hence, equip the eCommerce industry with actionable insights.
+A major consumer insight researcher GfK utilizes generative AI models to interpret extensive data from customers, information about trends, and, hence, equip the eCommerce companies with actionable insights.
+By analyzing user behavior, GfK can uncover hidden preferences and trends that might otherwise go unnoticed, enabling businesses to better tailor their offerings.
 The company collects data from POS terminals, customer interactions with brands online, and other multiple sources to craft market reports and help eCommerce businesses see what their shoppers want, what their competitors are after, and what decisions are crucial to make right away to stay afloat.
+Performance analytics are also used to track support efficiency, helping companies improve their customer support operations by monitoring metrics such as conversion rates and engagement.

 Serhii Leleko